Mr. President (board game): Reception

 Time commented, "By the final tally, players will have suffered—on paper, anyway—all the slings and arrows that a live presidential campaigner must endure" and concluded "In some ways, the verisimilitude to the realities of real life politics is downright cynical.
 The best candidate is not always the winner; sometimes it is the candidate with the most money."

 The Arlington Heights Daily Herald called this "a battle of strategy" geared "for teen-agers and adults", concluding that it was "an excellent refresher course for boning up on politics.

-Alan R. Moon reviewed Mr. President for Games International magazine and stated that "It's a great game to play repeatedly with the same opponent [...] because players (myself included) tend to become fixated on certain stated and regions, and play their cards within this tunnel of vision.
+Alan R. Moon reviewed Mr. President for Games International magazine and stated that "It's a great game to play repeatedly with the same opponent [...] because players (myself included) tend to become fixated on certain states and regions, and play their cards within this tunnel of vision.
 This, of course, creates an element of psychology in the game as one player tries to outguess the other, relying on their opponent's tendencies realised from earlier games."

 Spotlight on Games noted that in a 3- or 4-player game, there is no way for the players representing Vice-Presidential candidates to win the game, and concluded, "Rather dated today, both in terms of its electoral vote totals and its play."

 Writing for Mit 80 Spielen durch das Jahr in 2021, Wieland Herald called the fact that Mr. President was never marketed in Germany "a pity [...]
 The fundamental decisions about which states to fight and which to surrender are exciting."
 Herald concluded "On the one hand, Mr. President is a piece of contemporary history in the USA in the 1960s, on the other hand the hidden card use is a game element that is still relevant today."